Palks-Studio/billing-system/README.md

 - Support for services and sales of goods with automatic adaptation of applicable VAT legal notices
 - Business expense recording and tracking
 - Expense attachments (PDF, JPG, PNG)
 - Expense history with monthly and yearly filters
-- CSV export of the expense journal

 ---